 - Gamers who value image quality over response time

 How does OLED compare to LCD?

 There is another type of panel technology that differs from the monitor types discussed above and that is OLED or “Organic Light Emitting Diode” technology.
 OLEDs differ from LCDs because they use positively/negatively charged ions to light up every pixel individually, while LCDs use a backlight, which can create an unwanted glow.
 OLEDs avoid screen glow (and create darker blacks) by not using a backlight.
 One of the drawbacks of OLED technology is that it is usually pricier than any of the other types of technology explained.

 When it comes to choosing the right LCD panel technology, there is no single right answer.
 Each of the three primary technologies offers distinct strengths and weaknesses.
 Looking at different features and specs helps you identify which monitor best fits your needs.

 With the lowest cost and fastest response times, TN monitors are great for general use and gaming.
-VA monitor offer a step up for general use.
-Maxed out viewing angles and high contrast ratios make VA monitors great for watching movies and image-intensive gaming.
+VA monitor offers a step up for general use.
+Maxed-out viewing angles and high contrast ratios make VA monitors great for watching movies and image-intensive gaming.

 If you’re interested in learning more about IPS monitors, you can take a look at some of these professional monitors to see if they would be the right fit for you.

 Alternatively, if you’re into gaming and are in the market for TN panel these gaming monitor options may be along the lines of what you’re looking for.